phaakma/linz_wfs/readme.md

 ## Target Feature Class
 The configuration file can optionally include a "target_feature_class" value which should be the full path to a feature class in either a file geodatabase or an enterprise geodatabase.
-If this is not included, then the script will end after it finishes downloading the data and converting it to a feature class in the staging gdb file geodatabase.
+If this is not included, then the script will end after it finishes downloading the data and copying it to a feature class in the staging gdb file geodatabase.
+If it is a changeset, the changes are applied to the main staging layer too.

 However, if a target is specified, it will also attempt to apply the update to this target feature class.
 If it is an enterprise geodatabase, then the path must include the sde file, and the sde file will determine the credentials (and optionally the version) used.
 The logic used for updating the target is straight forward:
 - If a full download was requested, then the script will truncate the target and append all data back in.

 > **Warning**: If the target is versioned or has attachments enabled, then it will use arcpy.management.DeleteRows instead of arcpy.management.TruncateTable.
 DeleteRows is much slower than TruncateTable, and therefore this should be avoided if possible.
-In this case, downloading changesets is the recommended workflow.
+Consider not versioning your target, especially for large datasets.

 - If a changeset was requested, then the script first deletes records in the target that have been tagged for deletion, then performs an upsert using the arcpy.management.Append tool, specifying the match field as the LINZ id field.

 This workflow is suitable for most cases.
 If you have more complex requirements, you could choose to not specify a target and just let the script populate the feature classes in the staging file geodatabase.
 Then you could create your own workflow to pull either the newly updated main feature class or the changeset feature class from the staging.gdb into your target.
 This could be achieved using other python scripts, FME or other ETL tool of your choice.

 > NOTE: The append assumes that the arcpy.management.Append tool can automatically match the fields.
-You can use a copy of the feature class originally downloaded from LINZ as the template for your own target feature class to ensure they will match.
+You can use a copy of the feature class in the staging file geodatabase as the template for your own target feature class to ensure they will match.

 ## Changesets
 LINZ provides a changeset service for each layer.
 To download a changeset, use the --changeset option.